Zambia Photo Safaris 2015

-Let me tell you about being on Safari
+Let me tell you about being on a photographic African safari

 The last time I was in Africa I had a fantastic time.
-I took 6 intrepid photographers and enthusiasts to some of the most fantastic places to see in Kenya and Tanzania.
+I took 6 intrepid photographers and enthusiasts to some of the most fantastic places to see in Africa.

 Every day there was something new to be seen, and while I have been to these locations before, it’s always a surprise what the wildlife will have in store for us.
 Migrations change, new paths appear and the land changes.
 In Kenya and Tanzania the wet season follows a cyclical pattern, while it’s wet in Tanzania it would be dry in Kenya, this is reason why we have the great migration of wildebeest, zebra, and other grazers; they are following the rains.
 So the herbivores are following the fertile land, the predators must be following them.

 This is why we visit both Kenya and Tanzania, being everywhere they can gets us a good chance of being in the middle of the action!